Marker Logo

 Erected by Texas Parks and Wildlife Department.

-Topics.
+Topics and series.
 This historical marker is listed in these topic lists: ArchitectureCommunicationsParks & Recreational AreasWaterways & Vessels.
+In addition, it is included in the Lighthouses series list.
 A significant historical year for this entry is 1853.

 Location.
-26° 4.674′ N, 97° 12.433′ W. Marker is in Port Isabel, Texas, in Cameron County.
-Marker can be reached from East Queen Isabella Boulevard, on the right when traveling west.
+Marker has been reported permanently removed.
+It was located near 26° 4.674′ N, 97° 12.433′ W. Marker was in Port Isabel, Texas, in Cameron County.
+It could be reached from East Queen Isabella Boulevard, on the right when traveling west.
 Touch for map.
-Marker is at or near this postal address: 421 E Queen Isabella Blvd, Port Isabel TX 78578, United States of America.
-Touch for directions.
+Marker was at or near this postal address: 421 E Queen Isabella Blvd, Port Isabel TX 78578, United States of America.

 A View from the Top Marker image.
 Click for full size.